kamanashisroy/shotodol_web/README.md

  a/shotodol_web$ ./shotodol.bin
 ```

-And then you need to open a browser and jump to [example](http://127.0.0.1:81/example).
+And then you need to open a browser and jump to [index page](http://127.0.0.1:81/).
 You should see a greetings from lua script.
 If it happened otherwise then please report a bug.

 Enjoy !